-Today's main task was a Domain Controller migration as part of a continued Windows Server 2012 r2 Upgrade.
-The most enjoyable part of this task was the shortest - migrating the Windows DHCP Service from the old 2008 r2 Server to it's temporary new home on a virtualised 2012 r2 Server.
+Today’s main task was a Domain Controller migration as part of a continued Windows Server 2012 r2 upgrade.
+A step in this process was migrating a DHCP server from an old domain controller to a new domain controller.

 Initially I installed the DHCP Server role on the new server using Server Manager.
 Then, from the new server I exported the DHCP configuration with a single PowerShell command: